-To complete an inspection, owners must drive their vehicle to an Applus or other authorized testing facility, and pay a testing fee.
+To complete an inspection, owners must drive their vehicle to an Applus or another authorized testing facility, and pay a testing fee.
 If paying by check, the vehicle owner must provide a photo ID.
 Applus and other authorized testing facilities accept cash.
 (Bills under $50) Once the vehicle owner completes the inspection process they will receive a decal for the vehicle’s windshield.
 The vehicle owners will also receive a Vehicle Inspection Report (VIR) stating whether the vehicle passed or failed its inspection, and provide details about the emissions-related repairs the vehicle owner must address before getting the vehicle retested.
 The results get transmitted to the Washington DMV electronically within two hours.
-This lets vehicle owners to renew their tabs quickly.
+This lets vehicle owners renew their tabs quickly.

-On Board Diagnostic Tests: Washington test personnel administer an ODBII test on most gasoline motor vehicles made in the 1996 or newer model years, or diesel vehicles made in the 1997 model year or newer model years registered in one of the eligible Washington counties.
+On-Board Diagnostic Tests: Washington test personnel administer an ODBII test on most gasoline motor vehicles made in the 1996 or newer model years or diesel vehicles made in the 1997 model year or newer model years registered in one of the eligible Washington counties.
 The OBDII system installed in U.S. manufactured vehicles made in the 1996 and newer model years is a mechanical issue early-warning system.
 The system records the vehicle’s performance by administering a specific kind of test referred to as a “Monitor”.
 Certain monitors test a vehicle’s primary emissions components and subsystems.
 While the key is in the ignition and the engine is off, a test technician will make sure the vehicle’s DLC (Data Link Connector) works properly.
 Then, the test technician hooks an emissions diagnostic tool up to your vehicle’s DLC using a cable to allow the technician’s diagnostic tool to communicate with the vehicle’s OBD II system.
 A Washington test technician can check your vehicle’s engine and emissions systems, and see if any monitors state a “Not Ready” status.
 The test personnel can complete the test in around 2 minutes.

 Failed Smog Inspections – Next Steps

-Vehicles that do not pass their smog inspections must get their emissions – related repairs completed by a certified repair facility and be reinspected.
+Vehicles that do not pass their smog inspections must get their emissions-related repairs completed by a certified repair facility and be reinspected.
 Vehicle owners will also receive a Vehicle Inspection Report (VIR) which will state whether the vehicle passed or failed its inspection and detail the emissions-related repairs the vehicle owner must address before getting the vehicle retested.

 The Individual testing facilities set the retesting timeframes and fees.
-For example, Applus Testing stations grants one free retest within a one-year timeframe after the initial test if the initial test took place at an Applus testing station.
+For example, Applus Testing stations grant one free retest within a one-year timeframe after the initial test if the initial test took place at an Applus testing station.
 If not, the testing fee is $15.